 Premises liability involves a complex body of laws governing liability for injuries that occur while on the premises of another person.
 In general, the person(s) or entity in possession of land and any structures on that land must exercise reasonable care to provide for the safety of others on the premises.
 The laws vary from state to state with liability being determined by several factors.
 If you or a loved one has been injured and believe that you may have a premises liability claim, it is imperative that you seek counsel from a San Antonio injury attorney.
-At the Villarreal & Begum Law Firm, we have helped numerous individuals obtain compensation for injuries sustained due to the negligence of the person or entity in possession of the premises where the injury occurred.
+At the Villarreal & Begum, LAW GUNS, we have helped numerous individuals obtain compensation for injuries sustained due to the negligence of the person or entity in possession of the premises where the injury occurred.
 Contact us today for a complimentary case evaluation.

 Every Texas business or property owner has a legal duty to keep their premises in a safe condition for permitted visitors and to warn of any dangers.
 This duty also extends to the entryways and exits of a business, including parking lots.
 If the owner of a property is aware of an unsafe area on the property, it’s his or her responsibility to fix the issue and keep that area blocked off until it is repaired.
 Property owners can be liable for any injuries that occur on their property if they are caused by a hazardous condition, that they either knew about or should have known.